FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

 1. A home page - a public page showing how many users our app has an inviting users to log in
 2. The log in / sign up page (on FusionAuth) with options to use a username/password or to sign in with Google
-3. A logged in private “dashboard” page, unique per user.
-This will display the user’s birthday if we have it on record, or allow them to add or change their birthday.
+3. A logged in private “dashboard" page, unique per user.
+This will display the user's birthday if we have it on record, or allow them to add or change their birthday.
 It will also let users log out.

-First, let’s tell Django that our secretbirthdaysapp is going to be the main app of our secretbirthdays project.
-In the secretbirthdays/urls.py file, add `path('', include('secretbirthdaysapp.urls')),` to the urlpatterns array and import Django’s `include()` function.
+First, let's tell Django that our secretbirthdaysapp is going to be the main app of our secretbirthdays project.
+In the secretbirthdays/urls.py file, add `path('', include('secretbirthdaysapp.urls')),` to the urlpatterns array and import Django's `include()` function.

 The full file should look as follows.